awakenweb/Iridium-components-permissions/README.md

-Iridium-library-permissions
+Iridium Components Permissions
 ===========================

 Permissions component.
 Can work independantly, but best used with Iridium Framework.

 This component contains two modules.
 One is a really simple role-based permission system, the other one is a more complex Access Control Lists system.

 The ACL system is not available yet as it is still under development.